es-ude/ElasticNodeMiddleware/docs/EnergyMonitoring.md

 To check if everything works see 'Get results' underneath.

 ## Inclusion in own code

+Everything explained in this section can be found implemented in the [monitoring example](../app/monitoringExample.c).

 The code for the main MCU needs the inclusion
 ```c